Explore your mortgage options

 Closing cost assistance programs are available at the local, state and federal levels.
 Here are some suggestions on how to find them:

-- Many lenders offer grant money and programs for down payment and closing cost assistance.
-You can learn about these through your HFA and the lenders can also provide you with information on programs that they may partner with.
+Many lenders offer grant money and programs for down payment and closing cost assistance.
+You can learn about these through your HFA, and the lenders can also provide you with information on programs they may partner with.

 Pro tip: Apply for mortgage preapproval and closing cost assistance at the same time.
 Your lender needs to know how you’re getting the money to cover your closing costs and how much you’re getting.